Kea Fact File

 The plumage on the back of a kea is olive green.
 Their head is a darker olive green.
 On the top of the head and the back of the neck the feathers are yellow.
 Their chest is an orangey brown.
 On its back and at the beginning of the tail they have red feathers.
 At the edges of the wings and on the bottom of the tail the feathers are blue.
-At the very end of the tail is a line of black tails.
+At the very end of the tail is a line of black feathers.
 Their upper beak is grey and incredibly long.
 The undersides of their feathers are red.
-It is about 3 times the length of the lower beak.
 The irises are brown.

 Keas measure 48cm (19 in).
 They weigh only 0.8-1kg (1.8-2.2lb).

 Keas are one of the only 10 parrot species which live in New Zealand.
 They are found along the west coast of the South Island.
-Though they do not currently there is evidence that they once lived on the South Island.
+There is evidence they once inhabited the North Island but they are not currently found here.

 They make their home on the alpine ridges in the Southern beech forests.
 Lowland river valleys and coastal forests are also home to these species.
 They will move to low altitudes in the winter and the higher altitudes over summer.
 Most of their time is spent on the ground.